cscart/docs/en/user_guide/manage_products/options/product_options.rst

    * **Store**—the storefront to which the option originally belongs.

-   * **Inventory**—if you tick this checkbox, the quantity of product with this option selected will be tracked separately.
+   * **Inventory**—if you tick this checkbox, you'll be able to track the quantity of a product with this option selected via option combinations.

    * **Type**—the type of the product option: *Select box*, *Radio group*, *Check box*, *Text*, *Text area*, or *File*.
 Depending on the type, options may have :doc:`additional properties <../options/option_settings>`.